 That way our sharing includes taking responsibility while respecting other approaches.
 The listener is more able to remain open to new ideas without feeling they are told what to do.

-Vulnerability and trust
+Vulnerability and trust in group supervision

 Sharing deeply and honestly can be vulnerable and can be perceived as not so safe.
 A fine balance is required that is based on trust between us that is built over time.